-When you are eating on the ketogenic diet, there is always the need to balance things up.
+When you are eating breakfast on the ketogenic diet, there is always the need to balance things up.
 For beginners and everyone else, balancing things means taking moderate volume of each nutrient contained in the foods you eat.
+Many of the times the only food available at breakfast is a grab and go option like fruit or a bar loaded with sugar.
 And that’s where low carb cereal comes in.
 They can help to bring great balance to your diet.

-First, let’s go over how high the carb count is in some popular cereals.
+First, let’s go over how high the carbohydrate count that is in some popular cereals.

 In reality, most keto diet starters won’t understand most of this.